kreatolinux/src/src/man/kpkg_run.8.md

 * build: The main function.
 * install: The install function.

-Please DO NOT install within the build function.

 ## OPTIONAL FUNCTIONS AND VARIABLES
 * EPOCH: Only use this when the versioning logic fail for the package.
 * prepare(): Files downloaded from SOURCES are extracted by default.
 Use prepare() to prevent this and have custom prepare procedure.